cerbelding/medicalinformatics.mainzelliste/ci/test.md

 Every Testcase is an isolated Postman Collection with its own Mainzelliste configuration and Test data.

 ###Writing new Testcases
-1. Create Collection
+1. Create Collection in a appropriated folder or subfolder of **newman_tests/**
-1. Init Test environment
+    1. If necessary add custom config file otherwise the default config will be used
-1. Write Test case
+1. Write Test case (e.g with the help of init test environment)
    1. If the request already exists use the  [request from request-Collection](./test_data/mainzelliste_z-test-requests_Collection.postman_collection.json)
    1. If the request does not exist
         1. Write new request
         2. Add the request to [request-Collection](./test_data/mainzelliste_z-test-requests_Collection.postman_collection.json)
+1. If necessary add custom data file otherwise the default data will be used

-##File structure:
+##File structure
 [**/newman_tests/:**](./newman_tests)
 > All Testcases are stored here.